bitrise-io/devcenter/_articles/reviews/screen-recording-of-android-ui-testing-using-script-steps.md

 published: false

 ---
-You can run your UI test specific to your app and have the whole process screen recorded using one Bitrise workflow.
-Let's see how to put together a workflow using our `AVD Manager`, `Wait for Android Emulator` and `Script` Steps!
+You can run your UI test specific to your Android app and have the whole process screen recorded using one Bitrise workflow.
 Here is an example workflow containing the steps we will use in this guide:

 ![](/img/screenrecording-workflow.png)

-1. Add the `AVD Manager` Step at the beginning of your workflow (as a first step) to create and run an Android Virtual Device.
+1. Add the `AVD Manager` Step at the beginning of your workflow to create and run an Android Virtual Device.
 2. Add the `Wait for Android Emulator` Step after the `AVD Manager` Step.
 This Step makes sure that the Android emulator has finished booting before the screen recording would start.
 3. Add a `Script` Step after the `Wait for Android Emulator` Step.
 (We're renaming this `Script` Step as `Start screen recording` Step.)
    * Insert the following commands to the `Script content` input field: